I found I could say things with color and shapes that I couldn’t say any other way… things I had no words for.

 Prior to teaching this lesson, watch the expert and guest artist videos and take an example photograph to share with your students.

 Map out the route for the photography walk ahead of time.
 Your students will be taking this walk as they look for images to represent the way they feel.
+This walk could be indoors or outdoors.

 Dr. Neha Chaudhary explains that emotions are complex, that they can transcend labels and that it is possible to feel more than one emotion at the same time.
 She shares the way photography helps her represent complex emotions.